thriveweb/editsuitenew/content/pages/about.md

 slug: about
 title: About Us
 sectionOpener:
+  byline: Your brand.
+Your story.
   image: 'https://ucarecdn.com/6005c637-5a6d-44f8-a1b9-a8a6f8de2f17/'
   mobile: 'https://ucarecdn.com/fd69b9a2-c1c2-4974-9089-9dae1155d295/'
   title: visual storytellers.
-  byline: ''
   video: ''
 icons:
+  oneDescription: We're experts in photo and video because our hobby became our livelihood.
   oneTitle: Expertise
-  oneDescription: We're experts in photo and video because our hobby became our livelihood.
+  threeDescription: >-
+    We have a drive to create fresh and engaging content for every one of our clients.
+  threeTitle: Creativity
+  twoDescription: >-
+    We're very passionate and are always looking at new ways to make our work standout.
   twoTitle: Passion
-  twoDescription: We're very passionate and are always looking at new ways to make our work standout.
-  threeTitle: Creativity
-  threeDescription: We have a drive to create fresh and engaging content for every one of our clients.
 sectionBlurb:
   content: >-
     The Edit Suite are a team of videographers, photographers, licensed drone